SW-418/s3-file-storage/README.md

 # s3-file-storage

-Common tool for sys design + interviews.
-Project to experiment and learn about different ways to upload files to S3.
+Uploading to S3 in different ways.

+1. Using a synchronous client, manually splitting and sending data
+2. Using TransferManager to split and upload files asyc
+3. Using pre-signed URLs, passing the upload responsibility to the client